SAP-samples/ui5-typescript-walkthrough/steps/08/README.md

 };
 ```

-The `getProperty` method can be called in any model and takes the data path as an argument.
-In addition, the resource bundle has a specific `getText` method that takes an array of strings as second argument.

-The resource bundle can be accessed with the `getResourceBundle` method of a `ResourceModel`.
-Rather than concatenating translatable texts manually, we can use the second parameter of `getText` to replace parts of the text with non-static data.
+The bundle name \(`ui5.walkthrough.i18n.i18n`\) consists of the application namespace `ui5.walkthrough` \(the application root as defined in the `index.html`\), the folder name `i18n` and finally the base file name `i18n` without extension.
+The OpenUI5 runtime calculates the correct path to the resource, to which `.properties` is then appended.

 During runtime, OpenUI5 tries to load the correct`i18n_*.properties` file based on your browser settings and your locale.
-In our case we have only created one `i18n.properties` file to make it simple.
+In our case we have only created the base `i18n.properties` file to make it simple.
 However, you can see in the network traffic of your browser’s developer tools that OpenUI5 tries to load one or more `i18n_*.properties` files before falling back to the default `i18n.properties` file.

-> :warning: **Important:**
-> You use named models when you need to have several models available in parallel.

 ***

 ### webapp/view/App.view.xml

-In the XML view, we connect the button text to the `showHelloButtonText` property in the `i18n` model.
-To address the correct model, the binding path has to start with the model name `i18n` followed by a '>'.
-A resource bundle is a flat structure, therefore the preceding slash \(/\) can be omitted for the path to the text.
+Finally, we can now bind the text properties in our XML view to translatable texts.
+We connect text property of the button control to the `showHelloButtonText` key in the `i18n` model.
+To correctly reference the model, the binding path should start with the model name `i18n`, followed by a '>'.

+Since a resource bundle is a flat structure, we can omit the preceding slash \(/\) when specifying the path to the text.

 ```xml
 <mvc:View controllerName="ui5.walkthrough.controller.App"